-The home page is the first page you reach when you navigate to m365maps.com.
+The home page is the first page you reach when you navigate to the site.

-When the site loads for the first time, and after each update to GitHub, it reaches out and caches all the core web site components and the full collection of diagrams (SVG format).
+When the site loads for the first time, and after each update, it reaches out and caches all the core web site components.
 This happens as a background task in your browser so you don't have to wait.
-Within a matter of seconds you can go offline and still have full access to every page and every diaram.
+Within a matter of seconds you can go offline and still have access to every core page and every diagram you have visited.
 It only does this once until the next time either the web site files or the diagrams are updated.
-If the web site gets an update but the diagrams don't change then only the web site files are downloaded agian, and vice-versa.

 This all means that day-to-day there is very little traffic generated by the site and it remains fast to access and navigate.
-The entire offline cache to run the March 2021 release of web site (including diagrams) uses only 2.5 megabytes of storage.
-So the site is not only fast, but also very friendly to low bandwidth devices and networks as the compressed data sent over the internet is a fraction of that size.
+The offline cache uses about 2 megabytes of storage.
+So the site is not only fast, but also friendly to low bandwidth devices and networks.

-The month and year of the last diagram update is posted directly under the web site name heading.
-In the screenshot above you can see the diagrams were last updated in Feburary, 2021.
-This is independent of any updates to the m365maps.com website itself.
+The month and year of the last update is posted directly under the web site name heading.
+In the example screenshot above you can see the site was last updated in January, 2022.

 All diagrams are grouped by license type.
 For example, all stand-alone EMS licenses are represented in the diagrams associated with the group "Enterprise Mobility + Security (EMS)" shown in the screenshot above.